-The Pupil Premium is grant funding and is in addition to the school’s Delegated Budget.
-It is allocated to children who:
+The Pupil Premium is grant is funding schools receive in addition to the school’s Delegated Budget and is allocated to children who:

 - are in receipt of free school meals or have been in the last 6 years